ICTU/quality-time/USAGE.md

 To delete a metric's source, expand the metric in the metric table, select the "Sources" tab and click the "Delete source" button.
 The source is deleted and no longer used to measure the metric.

 > Be careful, there's no way to undo your action via the user interface.

+## Customizing quality reports

+Users can customize quality reports on an individual basis by changing the dashboard layout, by filtering metrics, and by filtering metric entities.

+### Customizing dashboards

+Both the reports dashboard on the Quality-time landing page as well as the dashboard of individual projects can be customized by dragging and dropping the cards.
+The dashboard layout is persisted in the local storage of the user's browser.
+There is currently no mechanism to share dashboard layouts with other users.

+### Filtering metrics by tag

+In a report's dashboard, click on a tag card to show only metrics that have the selected tag.
+The selected tag turns blue to indicate it is filtered on.
+Click the selected tag again to turn off the filtering.
+Selecting multiple tags shows metrics that have at least one of the selected tags.

+### Filtering metrics by status

+Each metric table has a button on the top left hand side that can clicked to hide metrics that need to action.
+Click it again to undo the filtering.